endeavouros-team/PKGBUILDS/eos-log-tool/README.md

 # eos-log-tool
-A GUI tool for taking various system logs to the internet.
+A GUI tool for copying various system logs to the internet.